 You will often find Tory spending time outdoors with her husband and two dogs, designing and creating handmade jewelry, supporting local artists and the Greenville community, and expressing her creativity through graphic design.

 Kathryn Norwood, community volunteer, leads Jasmine Road as its Board Chair.
-A native of Greenville, Kathryn is passionate about making a difference in her hometown and particularly enjoys the opportunity, through Jasmine Road, to build collaborative community partnerships, start a social enterprise based on embracing a healthy lifestyle, and most importantly serve marginalized women in the Greenville community.
+A native of Greenville, Kathryn is passionate about making a difference in her hometown and particularly enjoys the opportunity, through Jasmine Road, to build collaborative community partnerships, to bring transformative social impact using social enterprise, and most importantly to serve marginalized women in the Greenville community.

 Kathryn earned a B.A. in English and Art History and a master’s degree in International Business Studies from the University of South Carolina.
-She currently serves as a trustee on the board of Christ Church Episcopal School where she previously chaired the Development Committee, as well as the Capital Campaign Committee to build an $11 million Performing Arts Center.
-She also served on the founding Board of the Children’s Museum of the Upstate and for 20 years sat on the Board of a family-owned business where she gained entrepreneurial experience.
-Kathryn and her husband Ben have two young adult children.
+Kathryn’s community experience includes serving on the founding board of The Children’s Museum of the Upstate and serving as a trustee on the board of Christ Church Episcopal School for 8 years that included chairing the Capital Campaign Committee to build a new Performing Arts Center.
+Kathryn has gained entrepreneurial experience from launching several small businesses, managing real estate investments and serving on the board of a family global manufacturing business for 20 years.
+Kathryn and her husband Ben have two adult children.
 She loves yoga, hiking, cooking healthy meals, and attending concerts.

 Landra Jennings, community volunteer, serves as the Board’s Secretary, chairs the Board’s House Committee and is a member of the Development Committee.
 After earning an MBA and master’s degree in Engineering Management from Northwestern University, she worked as a management consultant for many years, first with Ernst & Young and then Booz Allen Hamilton.